stefan-hoeck/idris2-elab-util/src/Doc/Enum2.md

 ## Toplevel Equality Functions

-We skip the interface part for now and focus on implementing corresponding toplevel functions instead.
+We skip the interface part for now and focus on implementing suitable toplevel functions instead.
 Again, we will first make use of our pretty printers to inspect the structure of the function we want to implement: